docandrew/CuBit/README.md

 To create bootable .ISO, you'll also need:
 * grub-mkrescue
 * xorriso
+* grub-pc-bin

 Building
 ========
-Dependencies: You'll need the GNAT 2019 Compiler, and if you want to build the live-CD, you'll need the *xorriso* and *grub-mkrescue* tools, which are probably provided in your distro's package manager.
+Dependencies: You'll need the GNAT 2019 Compiler, and if you want to build the live-CD, you'll need the *xorriso* and *grub-mkrescue* tools, and possibly *grub-pc-bin* depending on which emulator/virtualization environment you are using.
+These are probably provided in your distro's package manager.
 This can be built in Linux and on Windows using WSL.